Analog simulator of integro-differential equations with classical memristors: Discussion

-\textit{Conclusions.\textemdash} We have studied the inclusion of memristors into the network of electric analog computers.
+We have studied the inclusion of memristors into the network of electric analog computers.
 We have found that this addition enables analog computers to simulate linear and nonlinear integro-differential equations by appropriately choosing the memductance and the dynamics of the memristor state variable.
 This broadens the applicability of analog computers which, otherwise, could only solve systems of ordinary differential equations.
-We study the performance of these analog computers by simulating integro-differential models of fluid dynamics, nonlinear Volterra equations for population growth, and quantum models describing non-Markovian memory effects.
-Additionally, we test the stability of the solutions against imperfections of analog components by introducing up to $10\%$ error in their corresponding coefficients, finding that the relative error reaches up to $13\%$ for relevant timescales.
-In this manner, we show the robustness of the introduced methods.
-Moreover, it is noteworthy to mention that our results have been obtained with minimal architecture variations, leaving the possibility of complex arrangements open for future studies.
-As a further scope, it would be interesting to consider the proposed scenarios in the context of quantum memristors~\cite{Pfeiffer2016,Shevchenko2016,Salmilehto2017,Sanz2017} in the search of quantum improvements for analog computers.\\
+Additionally, we have numerically studied the performance of these analog computers by simulating integro-differential models related to fluid dynamics, nonlinear Volterra equations for population growth, and quantum models describing non-Markovian memory effects.
+Moreover, we have tested and evaluated the stability of the solutions provided against imperfections of analog components by introducing up to $10\%$ error in their corresponding coefficients, finding that the relative error reaches up to $13\%$ for relevant timescales.
+From these results, we have concluded the robustness and resilience of the results of the simulation provided by the methods introduced in this work.
+Moreover, it is noteworthy to mention that our results have been obtained with minimal architecture variations, leaving the possibility of more intrincated arrangements, whose complexity grows in complexity extremely fast, open for future studies. \\ The analog simulator can benefit from a large array of memristors, coupled in series or parallel, specially if we consider the Taylor expansion for any memductance function, which is directly related to the class of integro-differential equations that can be implemented by the circuit.
+The main limitation in using a large number of memristors is the error accumulation due to imperfect fabrication of the devices.
+In this sense, the flexibility of the analog simulator with the number of memristors increases as the device fabrication and design improves.

+As a further scope, it would be interesting to consider the proposed scenarios in the context of quantum memristors~\cite{Pfeiffer2016,Shevchenko2016,Salmilehto2017,Sanz2017}.
+These devices are the quantized version of the memristors employed in this work, i.e. open non-Markovian controllable open quantum systems which are able to process quantum information and can be used for simulations and for implementation of quantum neural networks~\cite{Gonzalez-Raya2019_1,Gonzalez-Raya2019_2}.
+The intuition is that quantum entanglement could be useful in the search of quantum speed-ups for analog computers, in a similar manner as it already happens with quantum simulations.\\